viamrobotics/docs/docs/services/data/_index.md

 ### Upload a batch of data

-Upload data to the Viam app from your local computer or mobile device using the data client API, Viam CLI, or Viam mobile app.
+Upload data to the Viam app from your computer or mobile device using the data client API, Viam CLI, or Viam mobile app.

 {{% /manualcard %}}
 {{< /cards >}}